sleepyzardo/ZardoCaptchaSolver/README.md

 # Note
 This is not a free api due to the cost of managing it and hence there is a very affordable price to it.
-If you wish to know more contact me at discord on @sleepyzardo.
+If you wish to know more contact me at discord on `@sleepyzardo`.

 **This is only for educational purposes, Demonstrating that it is indeed possible.
 I've no connections to any 3rd party that may try to misuse it.**

+*For any suggestions you may have in mind.
+Please contact me at `@sleepyzardo`*